 Geyser is a commonly used home appliance.
 It produces hot water that is used for various purposes like bathing, cleaning, washing etc. Water heating is a simple thermodynamic process where a source of energy like electricity, natural gas or solar energy is used to heat water.
+Over the period of use, there can be some common problems with geyser and fall in need of repairs.
+It is important to make some basic checks for any problems and make your geyser winter ready.

 Common problems with geyser are: